What is a Securities and Commodities Trader?

 - Quantitative Trader

 In the United States, there were 375,700 jobs for Securities and Commodities Trader in 2016.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Securities and Commodities Trader by 2026.
-The BLS estimates 38,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 38,000 job openings in this field each year.

 The states with the most job growth for Securities & Commodities Trader are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.